 - Overnight train from Bangkok to Ubon Ratchathani: Transport time 10 hours to 11 hours 20 minutes > Check seats and book now

-- Flight from Bangkok to Ubon Ratchathani > Takes 1 hour and 5 minutes – most expensive but quickest option > check seats and book now
+- Flight from Bangkok to Ubon Ratchathani > Takes 1 hour and 5 minutes – most expensive but quickest option > Check seats and book now

 Ubon Ratchathani Train Station to the Ubon Ratchathani Bus Station

-There are two bus stations on Google Maps, the weloveubon.com web page tells us that we want the bus station by the Big C shopping centre, so I tell the driver, the Bus to Laos.
+There are two bus stations on Google Maps, the weloveubon.com web page tells us that we want the bus station by the Big C shopping center, so I tell the driver, the Bus to Laos.
 35 minutes later we pull up at the Big C. There are no signs of buses.
 There is, however, a tourist office information officer who used to work in Watford, North London (Thailand is so easy!) and she guides us to the VIP bus to Laos.

 Ubon Ratchathani to Pakse Bus

-It leaves twice a day, 0930 and 330 for a three hour, 200 THB trip.
+It leaves twice a day, 0930 and 330 for a three-hour, 200 THB trip.
 You can’t book this online at this time, but it shouldn’t be a problem.
 And it’s kind of weird because you can actually book this bus online to go from Pakse to Ubon Ratchathani – Check here if that’s what you’re looking for

 We buy tickets (at 200 THB each) on the 0930, but first have breakfast in one of the two cafes at the end of the bus station, a good Pad Thai for 40 THB.
-Fuelled on a bowl of noodles, coffee and juice we load our bags into the now waiting bus, and join our fellow passengers, all Thai and Lao apart from one Korean man.
+Fuelled on a bowl of noodles, coffee, and juice we load our bags into the now waiting bus, and join our fellow passengers, all Thai and Lao apart from one Korean man.

 It’s a comfortable bus.
 Plenty of legroom.
 The seats are NOT broken.